 “Hope begins in the dark, the stubborn hope that if you just show up and try to do the right thing, the dawn will come.” — Anne Lamott

 To reclaim your life, begin by being mindful of your thoughts and actions, for you alone direct the course of your destiny, not some outside force.
-I’m reminded of the quote by the late American speaker Jim Rohn who said: “The same wind blows on us all; the winds of disaster, opportunity and change.
+I’m reminded of the quote by the American speaker Jim Rohn, who said: “The same wind blows on us all; the winds of disaster, opportunity and change.
 Therefore, it is not the blowing of the wind, but the setting of the sails that will determine our direction in life.”

-In a similar way, success and leadership experts speak of reframing failure as the key to achieving success.
+Equally, success and leadership experts speak of reframing failure as the key to achieving success.
 I recall early in my career the devastating effect failure had on my character.
 However, with several failures under my belt, I let go of attaching failure to my self-worth.
 In fact, the moment I stopped considering it a negative outcome, it had little power over me.
 Therefore, it is important to view failure as an opportunity to advance towards your goals.
 It helps you improve and iterate each time you are unsuccessful.
 Apple and many other leading companies have known this for decades and use it to improve their product designs and services, and so should you.

 Most importantly, don’t let life pass you by, but be in command of your choices.
-Whilst you have little control over outcomes, you have the power in how you respond to them.
+Whilst you have little control over outcomes, you have the power of how you respond to them.
 Reclaiming your life begins by being at peace with yourself, instead of believing you have been hard done by.
 It involves collaborating with life’s circumstances, knowing even the direst conditions contain the seeds of opportunity for personal growth.
 Author Brené Brown refers to it as avoiding the powerless trap: “…we are most dangerous to ourselves and to the people around us when we feel powerless.
 Powerlessness leads to fear and desperation.”
-After all, it is by acknowledging you are powerful beyond measure, as Marianne Williamson states, that your inner and outer worlds converge to create a state of eternal harmony.
+It is by acknowledging you are powerful beyond measure, as Marianne Williamson states, that your inner and outer worlds converge to create a state of eternal harmony.